cym13/cym13.github.io/source/size_hash.rst

 This is useful to size hashes and avoid disruption of service of course.
-However it's also worth noting that many protocols rely on the lack of colisions for security.
+However it's also worth noting that many protocols rely on the lack of collisions for security.
 For example a collision may mean that you can inject a packet in a communication.
 In that case, it is worthwhile to be able to quickly judge the number of packets you'll need to gather to exploit that fact.